elastic/integrations/packages/azure_logs/docs/README.md

    - Enable soft delete for blobs: disabled
    - Enable soft delete for containers: disabled

-1. When the new Storage Account is ready, you need to take note of the Storage Account name and access keys, as you will use them later to authenticate your Elastic application's requests to this Storage Account.
+1. When the new Storage Account is ready, take note of the Storage Account name and access keys, as you will use them later to authenticate your Elastic application's requests to this Storage Account.

 This is the final diagram of the setup for collecting Activity logs from the Azure Monitor service.